 Einat Ovadia holds a BA in East Asian Studies and Chinese from the Hebrew University, and an MBA from the College of Management in Rishon Letzion.
 For the past 10 years she has served in various key positions in Israeli politics in both coalition and opposition.
 For the past five years she has served as chief of staff to the former head of Meretz party, Mrs. Zehava Galon, and managed numerous political campaigns for candidates and lists in national and municipal elections.

-Aaed Badir, aged 40, lives in Kafr Qasim.
+Born in 1979 and lives in Kafr Qasim.
 Holds a bachelor’s degree in governance, administration and law, and a master’s degree in public policy from Tel Aviv University.
-In the past two years, he has been the deputy mayor of Kafr Qasim and in charge of the city’s environmental office.
-He is a former parliamentary adviser in the Knesset.
+He has been the deputy mayor of Kafr Qasim and in charge of the city’s environmental office in 2019-2021.
+A member of Meretz party, he is head of the party’s Arab political department and was a parliamentary adviser in the Knesset.

 With over two decades of experience in the field of digital content, Ron has participated in numerous political and social campaigns.
 He helped run the digital activity of senior public officials, and worked in various NGOs.
 Ron is a fundamentally optimistic man, who believes that Israel can be changed and so can people.
 Lives in Tel Aviv.